AbhiramT21/tasksix/README.md

 ## Instructions

 1. **Open Wireshark:**
-   - Launch Wireshark from the applications menu or by typing `wireshark` in the terminal.
+   - Launch Wireshark from the applications menu.

 2. **Start Packet Capture:**
    - Select the network interface `eth0` from the list of available interfaces.